Health and Wellbeing

 To help improve your sleep, here are some top tips for an effective, healthy sleep schedule:

-- Pick a bedtime and a waking time.
-Select a time frame that gives you the best sleeping time you can achieve and do your best to keep to it, even during weekends and holidays.
+Pick a bedtime and a waking time.
+Select a timeframe that gives you the best sleeping time you can achieve and do your best to stick to it, even during weekends and holidays.
 Your brain releases hormones to induce tiredness and prompt sleep; if you keep a regular schedule, you’ll find that you’ll begin to get tired at the opportune time for successful sleep.

 Avoid caffeine, alcohol or nicotine for one to two hours before your planned bedtime.

 If you’re unable to get to sleep within fifteen minutes of laying down, don’t just lay there.
 It’s better to get up and do a mundane task such as walking, listening to calm music or easy reading.
 This will allow your brain to wind down and prepare for sleep.